dafny-lang/dafny/docs/DafnyRef/integration-rust/IntegrationRust.md

 For classes, make sure all your mutable fields are wrapped in a `::dafny_runtime::Field` so that it's always possible to share the reference.

-Equality of extern reference types is by object identity and cannot be overridden by the Rust implementation, so the run-time behaviour always matches what the verifier assumes.
+A Dafny `class` or `trait` has object identity, and the verifier assumes that `==` and the built-in collections compare such values by identity.
+In Rust this holds by construction: extern reference types are compared by object identity and this cannot be overridden, so the run-time behaviour always matches what the verifier assumes.

 ## Other externs